feduke-nukem/flutter_easy_dialogs/README.md

 ```
 The mandatory things are *`Widget`-`content`* and *`EasyAnimationConfiguration`-`animationConfiguration`*.
 The purpose of the first one is pretty obvious, while the last one is responsible for providing options that the `Manager` may use to configure the `AnimationController`.
 #### Strategies
 The core thing that allows you to inject your beautiful dialogs into the `Overlay` is encapsulated within the `Insert/Remove Strategy`, which will be covered a bit later in the `Overlay` section.
-Now you are just need to know that they exists and they are similar to theStrategy/Command pattern.
+Now you are just need to know that they exists and they are similar to the `Strategy/Command` pattern.

 #### Overlay
 ##### Controller